This post may contain affiliate links. Read our disclosure policy here.

 Combine 1 quart of water with 5 drops of eucalyptus oil.
-Drench two cotton towels in the mixture, and ring out.
+Drench two cotton towels in the mixture and ring them out.
 Wrap the towels around the calves of the person with the fever, and wrap two clean and dry towels on top.
-Make sure to keep the feet warm with socks or slippers during this process.
+Keep the feet warm with socks or slippers during this process.

 Help Combat Ear Aches

-Ear aches can be caused when the Eustachian tubes can’t drain when they’re inflamed.
-You may be able to help combat inflammation and increase drainage of the Eustachian tubes by taking an Epsom salt bath (see stuffy nose, above) or diffusing eucalyptus oil in a humidifier at night.
+Ear aches can be caused when the Eustachian tubes can’t drain when inflamed.
+You may be able to help combat inflammation and increase drainage of the Eustachian tubes by taking an Epsom salt bath (see stuffy nose above) or diffusing eucalyptus oil in a humidifier at night.

 Homemade Fly Spray

-You can also create a home made Fly Spray for your livestock using eucalyptus oil since it has insect repellent qualities.
+You can create a home-made Fly Spray for your livestock using eucalyptus oil since it has insect-repellent qualities.

-If you’re new to the world of essential oils, it can be easy to assume that they’re 100% safe, since they’re made from plants.
-Please note that like other medications, caution needs to be used when handling any essential oils, as there can be serious side effects.
+If you’re new to the world of essential oils, it can be easy to assume that they’re 100% safe since they’re made from plants.
+Please note that caution must be used when handling essential oils like other medications, as there can be serious side effects.

-- Do not ingest any amount of any essential oils orally, unless under the supervision of your doctor.
-Eucalyptus oil should not be taken orally and should be kept out of children’s and pet’s reach.
+- Do not ingest any amount of any essential oils orally unless under the supervision of your doctor.
+Eucalyptus oil should not be taken orally and should kept out of children’s and pets’ reach.
 Eucalyptus oil is highly concentrated and can be fatal when taken internally.

-- Do not use eucalyptus oil on or around children under the age of 10.
+- Do not use eucalyptus oil on or around children under 10.
 Eucalyptus oil is high in 1,8-cineole, which could cause respiration to slow in children.
+(Source)

-- Pregnant and breastfeeding woman need to use caution when using any essential oils.
+- Pregnant and breastfeeding women need to use caution when using any essential oils.
 Eucalyptus oil is not recommended for pregnant or nursing women.

 - Do not apply any undiluted essential oil directly to the skin.
 Always use a minimum of a 2% ratio of essential oil to 98% ratio of carrier oil.
 For children, reduce it to a 1% / 99% ratio.

 Essential oils can be incredibly useful and a safer alternative to modern-day medications (which also can have serious side effects), so they don’t need to be feared.
-They need to be approached with knowledge and care, just like you would any other medication.
+They must be approached with knowledge and care like any other medication.

-If you are looking for a wonderful source for oils, I highly recommend Rocky Mountain Oils.
-After careful consideration of all the companies selling essential oils, I’m happy to share that Rocky Mountain Oils has become my main source of oils for many different reasons.
+If you are looking for a wonderful source of oils, I highly recommend Rocky Mountain Oils.
+After carefully considering all the companies selling essential oils, I’m happy to share that Rocky Mountain Oils has become my main source of oils for many reasons.